 When driving on the ring road or between parts of Iceland you have to cross heaths or mountain passages.
 You see, you are crossing a mountain and although our mountains are not very high, the weather up there can be very different from down below and sometimes much worse.
 There can be ice and snow on the roads up in the mountains, even if there is none in sight where you are.
 Always check the road conditions when passing heaths in Iceland in fall or winter.
 If you are not sure if you can cross, we suggest you stop at the gas station before the heath.
 The locals usually know if the roads are open or not and can offer you advice on the matter.

 Holtavörðuheiði (connects the south and north) and Hellisheiði (connects Reykjavík and the south), thanks to Google maps.

 Winter often comes a little later to the South and the West which only means that the roads are clear of ice and snow a little longer.
 In order to go to the South you will have to cross either Hellisheiði heath which is a part of the ring road or other heaths if you are on the Golden circle.
-Hellisheiði is usually ok to drive in the fall but can be dangerous in the wintertime.
+Hellisheiði is usually fine to drive in the fall but can be dangerous in the wintertime.

 You will always need a 4x4 car if you plan to go to the highlands regardless of the weather and road conditions.
 It's also worth nothing that the highland roads close for the spring months, so if you plan to drive them in the fall months, you'll need to check the dates for road closures for that year to make sure you can still access them.